Rail transport in Angola: History

 Railway construction began in Angola in 1887, while the country was a colony of Portugal.
 The Luanda Railway opened in 1889, the Moçâmedes Railway opened in 1910, and the Benguela Railway opened in 1912.
 The railways continued to be extended inland until 1961, when the Moçâmedes Railway reached Menongue.
 After Angola attained its independence from Portugal in 1975, the Angolan Civil War broke out and lasted until 2002.
 The prolonged fighting resulted in the destruction of most of Angola's railway infrastructure.
-The rebels blew up bridges, tore up track, and sabotaged the right of way with land mines to prevent the railway from being restored.
+The rebels blew up bridges, tore up tracks, and sabotaged the right of way with land mines to prevent the railway from being restored.

 When the fighting ended, the Angolan government sought to restore service on the railways.
 Contracts were awarded to the state-owned China Railway Construction Corporation Limited to rebuild the Luanda Railway and the Benguela Railway.
 A privately owned Chinese mining company rebuilt the Moçâmedes Railway.
 All three colonial-era Cape gauge lines had been rebuilt by 2015.